Altria (MO)

 Altria Net Debt Position

-With $11.35 billion of EBITDA over the last 12 months, we view Altria’s 1.9× net-debt-to-EBITDA ratio as safe.
-We also see its $1.05 billion of annual interest expenses as appropriate.
+With $12.76 billion of EBITDA over the last 12 months, we view Altria’s 1.7× net-debt-to-EBITDA ratio as safe.
+We also see its $513 million of annual interest expenses as appropriate.
 The company’s profits give it plenty of breathing room, allowing it to continue investing in growth initiatives.

 13. Is Now The Time To Buy Altria?

-There are things to like about Altria.
+Altria possesses a number of positive attributes.
 Although its revenue has declined over the last three years, its admirable gross margins are a wonderful starting point for the overall profitability of the business.
-And while its declining operating margin shows the business has become less efficient, its impressive operating margins show it has a highly efficient business model.
+And while its projected EPS for the next year is lacking, its impressive operating margins show it has a highly efficient business model.

-Altria’s P/E ratio based on the next 12 months is 11x.
-Looking at the consumer staples space right now, Altria trades at a compelling valuation.
+Altria’s P/E ratio based on the next 12 months is 10.6x.
+When scanning the consumer staples space, Altria trades at a fair valuation.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.

-Wall Street analysts have a consensus one-year price target of $58.55 on the company (compared to the current share price of $58.56).
+Wall Street analysts have a consensus one-year price target of $62.58 on the company (compared to the current share price of $58.52), implying they see 6.9% upside in buying Altria in the short term.